costaluu/flag/readme.md

 Feature flagging has become a critical tool for controlled feature deployment, but **Flag** takes this to the next level by allowing feature toggling at the **file level**.
 Instead of toggling functionality purely in code, Flag modifies actual file content based on active features.

 By leveraging Git, Flag ensures that changes are versioned, tracked, and consistent across your codebase.
-Features can be managed dynamically through **blocks**, **delimiters**, and **commits**, with seamless Git integration to track every change.
+Features can be managed dynamically through **blocks**, **delimiters**, and **versions**, with seamless Git integration to track every change.

 ---